AnonStar/home_backup/README.md

 This is a backup-script written in python using rsync.
 It is tested on Ubuntu 14.04 and Arch Linux (using --legacy).
+It can backup incremental and differential.
+It will send you an email and summarize the backup.

 NOTE: This is NOT a recommendet programming practice and it's definetly not optimal.
 While getting more weight it bothers me, that I hadn't did it optimal from the beginning.
 Maybe I will refactor it, we will see ;)
 But it's working quite good.